stephanniegb/frontend-assessment/README.md

-# 🚀 FinTech Dashboard - Senior Frontend Assessment
+# 🚀 FinTech Dashboard - Frontend Assessment

 ## Overview

 Transform this fintech transaction dashboard into a production-ready application.
-The current system has performance bottlenecks, architectural issues, and UX problems that need senior-level solutions.
+The current system has performance bottlenecks, architectural issues, and UX problems that need industry standard solutions.

 **Time: 4-6 hours**